sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

 Here we create a DataSet over CSV files.
 Sparkflows is able to automatically infer the schema.
 Sparkflows uses the spark-csv library from Databricks for it.

-The existing DataSets are displayed in the DataSets page of Specific application
+The existing DataSets are displayed in the Datasets page of Specific application
 --------------------------------------------------------------------------------